Guest Blog - Early Childhood Ways of Knowing:

-How Kindergarteners Teach Me About Nature Connection and How to Live in a Healthy Relationship with the Earth
+How Kindergarteners Teach Me About Nature Connection and How to Live in Healthy Relationship with the Earth

 This is special.
 This incredible guest blog was written by Landere Naisbitt who I've have had the honour of working closely with over the past few years.
 She is an amazing Forest School practitioner, an incredible writer, and all around inspiring human being.
 This piece truly touched my heart and I personally asked if I could share it here on Forest Schooled.
 I hope you love it as much as I do! ❤️

 What is the first thing you think when you hear “early childhood education”?
 If you are like most people in the western world it is probably a mix of crayola crayons, primary colored tiny furniture, potty training, wiggly capital letters, sticky fingers, goldfish, and a hunger for playtime.
 There are other things we may not think about (or question) because they are so ingrained in our society as the norm.

 For example, if you pause and observe how we interact with young children, especially in institutional settings, it is often with the idea that children’s learning needs to be micromanaged and molded, and their behavior controlled by a system of rewards and punishments.
 Generally this top down approach is accepted and expected and in no way challenged or regarded as only one of many ways to engage with children.